 Just like a script or cue cards are a safety net for you, having a co-presenter can work in the same way.
 If necessary, they

 With a co-presenter, you don’t have to work to a fixed script.

 The video could be recorded as a kind of conversation between the two of you.
 Each of you contributing your opinions on the topic you’re covering.

-Or you could get your buddy to interview you.
+Or you could get your friend to interview you.
 Whether it’s a conversation or interview it will be easy to talk or answer questions because you know your subject.

 Another advantage of working with someone else is that if either of you starts to ramble, the other is there to bring the conversation back to the topic of the piece and drive the video forward.